What is Body Mass Composition?

 Procedure for Body Mass Composition Using DEXA

 The procedure is performed by a trained and certified technologist who will perform the scan for you.
 After measuring your weight and height, your technician will ask you to lie down on the table to start with the scan, which takes about 6 minutes.
-Once the scan is complete, you will be asked to sit down and the technician will go over with the results.
-The results will be interpreted with you and recommendations will be provided according to the goals that need to be achieved by you, such as losing fat, gaining muscle, and increasing bone density.
+Once the scan is complete, you will be provided a copy of the report.
+A copy will also be sent to the ordering provider.

 Body mass composition scan using DEXA is a scan that can be utilized by anyone as the test offers so much detailed information regarding several components in your body.
 Athletes who are generally curious to keep track of their overall fat percentage and muscle mass can get this scan done as it is highly beneficial and helps to maintain their overall fitness and professional goals.
 As a result of the wide use of the scan, it is advisable for an average health-conscious person to get this scan done in order to gain awareness regarding their body mass composition and its implications.